Syntax

 Description

 This function saves clip as an raw encoded (compressed) video file.
-Currently, the only encoding strategy supported, is H264 (Mpeg 4 part 10 (AVC).
+Currently, the supported encoding strategies are H264 and H265.
 Once the video clip file is created, it can be converted to a more traditional encoded video format (such as .mp4) suitable for playback with video players, using the PxLFormatClipEx function.

 • hCamera is the camera handle.
-This value is returned by PxLInitialize.
+This value is returned by PxLInitializeEx.

 • numberOfFramesToCapture is the number of frames to be captured in the clip.